 Depending on your tax situation and your understanding of the New Mexico tax laws, you may want to read the full instructions for some items.
-What to Know and Do Before You Begin gives a good overview and begins on PIT-1, page 18.
-Detailed line instructions begin on PIT-1 instructions, page 20.
+A good overview begins with "What To Know And Do Before You Begin" on page PIT-1-18 of the PIT-1 instructions.
+Detailed line instructions begin under "Line Instructions For Form PIT-1" on page PIT-1-21 of the PIT-1 instructions.

-Who Must File the PIT-1 Return
+Who Must File the PIT-1 Return ORMATON